Ellsworth bids farewell to DLA Aviation

-Defense Logistics Agency Aviation Outgoing Commander U.S. Air Force Brig.
-Gen. Chad Ellsworth delivers his remarks during the Defense Logistics Agency Aviation Relinquishment of Command ceremony held Jun 12, on Defense Supply Center Richmond, Virginia, honoring him as he relinquished his role as Aviation Commander.
-(Photo by Nicholas Pilch)
+Air Force Brig.
+Gen. Chad Ellsworth relinquished command of Defense Logistics Agency Aviation during a June 12 ceremony at Defense Supply Center Richmond, marking the end of his tenure as Aviation commander.

+The ceremony in the Frank B. Lotts Conference Center brought together DLA Director U.S. Army Lt.
+Gen. Mark Simerly, who presided over the event; DLA Senior Enlisted Leader U.S. Air Force Command Chief Master Sgt.
+Alvin Dyer; Aviation Deputy Commander Steven Kinskie, now the acting commander; general and flag officers; Aviation senior leaders and team members; and family and friends.

+Simerly opened the ceremony by welcoming attendees and emphasizing Richmond's strategic importance as a hub of military readiness and logistics innovation.
+He highlighted the critical role of Aviation in the evolving global landscape.

 |Date Taken: